davidjamesstone/noide/README.md

 At it's core it's a useful, lightweight editor so you don't leave your browser to write code.

-It also allows you to customize the UI with your own workspaces.
-Workspaces are basically FRAMESETs described as JSON.
-Anything with a url and can be sectioned off to give split screen viewing.
-This can include links to your own project urls for easy testing, embedded documentation relative to the project or even other useful web-based tools such as `node-inspector` and `tty.js`.

-(see Workspaces/FRAMESETs)

 Thanks for taking a look.
 Any comments, feedback or support use [Twitter](https://twitter.com/node_ide).